 Another wonderful aspect of this Norwich bookshop is that they offer a diverse range of book subscriptions.
 Options include fiction in translation, women writers, LGBT authors and more.

 And, if it weren’t already amazing enough, the bookshop also tries to host a handful of intimate book events each month.
+Keep an eye on their upcoming events.
+If you see one that takes your fancy, head over to enjoy an intimate talk or interview at The Book Hive.

 8 Tombland, Norwich NR3 1HF